huggingface/huggingface_hub/docs/hub/spaces.md

 If you need other Python packages to run your app, add it to a **requirements.txt** file at the root of your repository.
 Spaces runtime engine will create a custom environment on-the-fly.

 Debian dependencies are also supported.
-Add a **package.txt** file at the root of your repository, and list all your dependencies in it.
+Add a **packages.txt** file at the root of your repository, and list all your dependencies in it.
 Each dependency should be on a separate line, and each line will be read and installed by `apt-get install`.

 ### Manage secrets